saltstack/salt/doc/topics/profiles.rst

         size: 256 server
         script: Fedora

-A few key peices of information need to be declared and can change based on the public cloud provider.
+A few key pieces of information need to be declared and can change based on the public cloud provider.
 A number of additional parameters can also be inserted:

 .. code-block:: yaml